 Trinity College students with AP course credit for PHYSICS 151L or 152L must decide on the next course to take to complete their major requirements.
 Some guidance is given below.

 |Physics and Math Majors||PHYSICS 25 and/or 26||PHYSICS 161D+164L or 162D+164L or 163D+164L|

 |Sciences Majors and Premeds||PHYSICS 25 and 26||PHYSICS 141L or PHYSICS 142L|

 Premeds and Biological Science majors should consult with their DUS before registering for PHYSICS 153L.

 Prospective Physics Majors

-Students considering a major in physics are strongly encouraged to take the PHYSICS 161D+161L and PHYSICS 162D+162L courses.
-These students should also meet with the Director of Undergraduate Studies as early as possible to get advice about physics course placement and other courses that are useful for a physics major to take.
+Students considering a major in physics or biophysics are strongly encouraged to take PHYSICS 161D+164L and PHYSICS 162D+164L, or PHYSICS 163D+164L and PHYSICS 165L.
+These students are also encouraged to contact the Director of Undergraduate Studies (for potential physics majors) or the Associate Director of Undergraduate Studies (for potential biophysics majors) for advice about physics course placement, and other courses that are useful for their major.